 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled Utility Board meetings.
-They are held the last Thursday of each month at 6:00pm at the Hildale City Hall.
+They are typically scheduled for the last Thursday of each month at 6:00pm at the Hildale City Hall.
 Please check out website www.hildalecity.com for meeting details.